 Mr. John Loudon is a Non-Executive Independent Director of the Company.
 He has been Chairman of Caneminster Ltd., a British investment company, since June 1988.
-Mr. Loudon serves as a director of GEMS Oriental & General Fund II Limited and GEMS Oriental & General Fund III Limited.
 Previously, Mr. Loudon was a Managing Director of N.M.
 Rothschild & Sons from 1970 to 1988 and the Chairman of Warrier International Limited from 1988 to 1991.
-Mr. Loudon also served as a Director of Exel Group plc from 1992 to 2004, XL Capital Ltd from 1992 to 2005 and Derby Trust plc from 1989 to 2003.
+Mr. Loudon also served as a Director of GEMS Oriental & General Fund II Limited, GEMS Oriental & General Fund III Limited, Exel Group plc, XL Capital Ltd and Derby Trust plc.

 Mr. Christopher Spencer is a Non-Executive Independent Director of the Company and Chairman of the Audit Committee.
 He qualified as a chartered accountant in London in 1975.
 Following two years in Bermuda he moved to Guernsey where he now holds residency.
 Mr. Spencer, who specialised in audit and fiduciary work, was Managing Partner/Director of Pannell Kerr Forster (Guernsey) Limited from 1990 until his retirement in May 2000.
-Mr. Spencer is a member of the AlC Offshore Committee, a past President of the Guernsey Society of Chartered and Certified Accountants and a past Chairman of the Guernsey Branch of the Institute of Directors.
-Mr. Spencer also sits on the board of directors of John Laing Infrastructure Fund Limited, SQN Asset Finance Income Fund Limited, each of which is listed on the London Stock Exchange and also Summit Germany Limited which is listed on AlM.
+Mr. Spencer is a member of the AIC Offshore Committee, a past President of the Guernsey Society of Chartered and Certified Accountants and a past Chairman of the Guernsey Branch of the Institute of Directors.
+Mr. Spencer also sits on the board of directors of SQN Asset Finance Income Fund Limited, which is listed on the London Stock Exchange and also Summit Germany Limited which is listed on AIM.
 Mr. Spencer is also a member of the board of directors of a number of unlisted companies, details of which can be found in the latest prospectus of the Company which can be found at the investor section of the Company's website.

 Mr. Anthony Dalwood is a Non-Executive Independent Director of the Company, with effect from 20 February 2015.
-He was formerly Chairman of SVG Investment Managers and CEO of SVG Advisers, the global private equity funds business and manager of \$5b billion in AUM.
+He was formerly Chairman of SVG Investment Managers and CEO of SVG Advisers, the global private equity funds business and manager of \$5 billion in AUM.
 He established the public equities business for Schroder Ventures (London) Limited.
 Prior to this he was a Director at UBS Global Asset Management (formerly Phillips & Drew Fund Management) where he was a member of the UK Equity Investment Committee and responsible for managing over £1.5 billion of UK equities.
-He is currently CEO of Gresham House plc, and a Board director of Branton Capital and the London Pensions Fund Authority.
-Mr. Dalwood has an honours degree in Economics & Accounting from Bristol University, a degree in Management Studies from Cambridge University (Judge Institute) and is a member of the CFA Institute.
+He is currently CEO of Gresham House plc, and a Board director of Branton Capital and formerly Board director of London Pensions Fund Authority.
+Mr. Dalwood has an honours degree in Economics & Accounting from Bristol University, a degree in Management Studies from Cambridge University (Judge Institute) and is a member of the CFA Institute (UK).